Celebrating 150 years

 Music forms an important part of the life of the College.
 The Keble Early Music Festival in February 2020 was bigger and better than ever.
 Director of Music, Matthew Martin has been commissioned to compose a Missa Brevis in celebration of the 150th Anniversary.

-Saturday 6 June 2020 is the actual birthday: 150 years since the founding of the College.
-Although we will not be able to celebrate as we intended with a special garden party for current students, staff and Fellows, we will still be holding our online Giving Day encouraging alumni around the world to get involved, sending birthday wishes to Keble to mark the special date.
+Saturday 6 June 2020 was the actual birthday: 150 years since the founding of the College.
+Although we were not be able to celebrate as we intended with a special garden party for current students, staff and Fellows, we held our online Giving Day encouraging alumni around the world to get involved, sending birthday wishes to Keble to mark the special date.

 The academic year 2020-21 will also see us welcome our new Visiting Fellows and many of our new graduate scholars funded by donations to the Anniversary Campaign.

-Keble Choir and virtuoso violinist Anne-Sophie Mutter (Honorary Fellow) will perform in a special Anniversary Concert at the Sheldonian Theatre in Oxford on Friday 11 December 2020.
+Keble Choir and virtuoso violinist Anne-Sophie Mutter (Honorary Fellow) will perform in a special Anniversary Concert at the Sheldonian Theatre in Oxford.
 Open to all to purchase tickets.
-Anne-Sophie has also agreed to give a private concert for invited guests at the Founders and Benefactors Feast on Saturday 12 December.